 Another notable limitation is our model's lack of detailed explanations or interpretability when handling anomalous samples.
 To enhance the model's interpretability, we plan to introduce interpretable machine learning methods, such as SHAP (Shapley Additive Explanations) or LIME (Local Interpretable Model-agnostic Explanations), to elucidate the rationale behind the model's predictions.
 This improvement aims to provide users with a clearer understanding of the basis for anomaly detection.
-Incorporating these methods will enhance the credibility and usability of our model, enabling users to comprehend better the model's decision-making process and results in practical applications.
+The incorporation of these methods will enhance the credibility and usability of our model, enabling users to better comprehend the model's decision-making process and results in practical applications.